John Richard Robinson: Associations

 Robinson was a Reform Club member, and associated with the circle of James Payn, William Black, Sir Wemyss Reid, and George Augustus Sala.
 He was a regular "first night" visitor to theatres.
 In 1854 he became a professional member of the Guild of Literature and Art, a society which was founded by Charles Dickens and his friends for the benefit of authors and artists.
 The guild failed, however, to fulfil the aims of its founders, and Robinson with Frederick Clifford, as the last surviving trustees, arranged for its dissolution in 1897.
 In 1897 he was chairman of the Newspaper Press Fund dinner, and in 1898 of the Newspaper Society dinner; the former body represented journalists, and the latter proprietors.

-Family
+Death

-Robinson married on 14 July 1859 Jane Mapes (died 11th July, 1876), youngest daughter of William Granger of the Grange, Wickham Bishops, Essex; by her he had one son and one daughter.
-He was also a paternal uncle of the notable British writer and journalist, Bertram Fletcher Robinson.
+On 30 November 1903, Robinson died of 'cardiac failure and congestion of the lungs' in his home at 4 Addison Crescent, West Kensington, London.
+The news of his death was reported widely within the British press.
+Robinson was buried on the eastern side of Highgate Cemetery together with his wife, and their three children.